tianderturpijn/OMS/demo/oms-security-demo/README.md

 Since we don't want our VM's to be infected with malware, we are running a script which will download an Eicar file.
 This triggers all anti-malware solutions and will generate an alert for us.
 1. Click under Detections (Preview) on Antimalware Action Taken:
 ![](pictures/AntiMalwareActionTaken.png)

-2. This brings you to the Log Search view where you can see details like on which computer did this happen and what they threat information and file path is:
+This brings you to the Log Search view where you can see details like on which computer did this happen and what they threat information and file path is:
 ![](pictures/AntiMalwareLogSearch.png)

-3. Note that you can switch between "List", "Table" and "Security Detection" for different views
+Note that you can switch between "List", "Table" and "Security Detection" for different views

 ## Lab 3 - ATA & Suspicious Activities
-The data we generate for ATA is being flagged as "suspicious activities" and can be found (as the previous excercise) under "Detections (Preview)"
+The data we generate for ATA is being flagged as "suspicious activities" and can be found (as the previous exercise) under "Detections (Preview)"
 1. Click on "Suspicous Activity"
 2. Switch from "Security Detection" to the "List" view to see more details:
 ![](pictures/SuspicousActivities.png)